Fetch modes¶

 Referencing fetch modes

-Fetch modes are defined in django.db.models.fetch_modes
+Fetch modes are defined in django.db.models.fetch_modes, but for

-convenience they’re imported into django.db.models
+convenience they’re imported into django.db.models.
+The standard

-convention is to use from django.db import models
+convention is to use from django.db import models and refer to the

-fetch modes as models.<mode>
+fetch modes as models.<mode>.

 Django provides three fetch modes.
 We’ll explain them below using these models: